-Enjoy a tall glass of clean eating sweet tea for a refreshing break from the summer heat!
+Enjoy a tall glass of homemade sweet tea for a refreshing break from the summer heat!

 I have to admit that this California native has never been to the south.
 And while I’ve had a bit of sweetener in my tea on occasion, I’ve never had that real, authentic sweet tea that seems to be a staple in that part of the country.